BetterThanTomorrow/calva/docs/PULL_REQUEST_TEMPLATE.md

      - [ ] If I am fixing the issue, I have used [GitHub's fixes/closes syntax](https://help.github.com/en/articles/closing-issues-using-keywords)
      - [ ] If I am fixing just part of the issue, I have just referenced it w/o any of the "fixes” keywords.
 - [ ] Created the issue I am fixing/addressing, if it was not present.
+- [ ] Formatted all JavaScript and TypeScript code that was changed. (use the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) or run `npm run prettier-all`)

 <!-- This is a nice book to read about the power of checklists: https://www.samuelthomasdavies.com/book-summaries/health-fitness/the-checklist-manifesto/ -->